Samsung Galaxy S22

-The Samsung Galaxy S22 is a series of high-end Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series, all which were unveiled at Samsung's Galaxy Unpacked event on February 9, 2022 and were released on February 25, 2022, alongside the Galaxy Tab S8 series.
-The latter model serves as the official successor to the Galaxy Note 20 and the Note line-up, housing an integrated S-Pen.
+The Samsung Galaxy S22 is a series of high-end Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
+The S22 series were unveiled at Samsung's Galaxy Unpacked event (alongside the Galaxy Tab S8 series) on February 9, 2022, and were released on February 25, 2022.

+The S22 Ultra serves as the official successor to the Galaxy Note 20 and the Note line-up, housing an integrated S-Pen.

 They collectively serve as the successor to the Samsung Galaxy S21 series, except the S21 FE.
 This series marks the first time to not have a FE model since the release of the Galaxy S20 FE.

-The Galaxy S22 was succeeded by the Galaxy S23, which was announced on February 1, 2023.
+The Galaxy S22 series were succeeded by the Galaxy S23 series, which was announced on February 1, 2023.